Chapter 1: Junction Fourteen

 She picked up the next report.
 Annotated it in her tight, upright hand.
 The ink dried slowly on the page, and the third drawer stayed closed.

-“Nine days at a primary nexus?” she said, standing before Dorren’s desk.
+“Nine days at a primary nexus?”
+Tessa said, standing before the desk.
+She’d read the assignment slip on the board.

 “Twelve percent below nominal on the primary feed.
 Fluctuating.”